fabriziosalmi/caddy-feeds/README.md

 This repository contains a workflow to daily update and release IP blacklist, DNS blacklist and OWASP rules for the [caddy-waf](https://github.com/fabriziosalmi/caddy-waf) project.
 This is useful to avoid the hassle to mantain lists for caddy-waf users.

 > [!NOTE]
-> This project is still under development, there are still critical bugs to fix then once fixed you can expect the first tagged release.
+> This project is still under development since there are critical bugs still to fix.
+Once fixed you can expect the first tagged release :)
 ## Lists

 ### IP blacklist